Man Killed In Hit-And-Run Confessed To Similar Crime In 2013, But Sacrificed Himself To Save Little Leaguers

 — Credit Repair (@D_E_B_T_) June 2, 2018

-“During these interviews, Parkhurst admitted to consuming alcohol prior to driving through the City of Fulton on October 31, 1968,” read a statement from the Fulton Police Department quoted by Oswego County Today.
+“During these interviews, Parkhurst admitted to consuming alcohol prior to driving through the City of Fulton on October 31, 1968,” read a statement from the Fulton Police Department, quoted by Oswego County Today.

 “Parkhurst stated he was with his brother, who was passed out in the back seat.
 While passing through Fulton, Parkhurst confirmed he hit something, stating he believed at the time it was an animal, but now knows it was Carolee Ashby.”

-According to a 2013 report from Syracuse.com, Douglas Parkhurst lived a “full life” after the hit-and-run incident, having served in the Vietnam War, worked multiple jobs, and become a father and grandfather in the years that followed.
+According to a 2013 report from Syracuse, Douglas Parkhurst lived a “full life” after the hit-and-run incident, having served in the Vietnam War, he worked multiple jobs, and become a father and grandfather in the years that followed.

 #Maine: Man dies saving kids after 'woman drives onto baseball field' https://t.co/H9hHQVZlhr via @MailOnline Parkhurst, the man killed, confessed in 2013 to killing a four-year-old girl in a hit and run in 1968.